Medium breed

 Temperament & daily fit

-Beagle puppy for the Beagle weight guide
+Beagle puppy daily life photo for healthy weight guidance

 CuriousFriendlyFood-motivated